Search

 • What is the busiest day to depart from Houston George Bush Intcntl Airport?

-The day with the most flights departing from Houston George Bush Intcntl Airport is generally Friday, with an average of 10 flights leaving the airport.
+The day with the most flights departing from Houston George Bush Intcntl Airport in the past week was Friday, with 1,908 flights leaving the airport.

 Everything you need to know about Houston George Bush Intcntl Airport flights